slickframework/mail/README.md

 will be processed using the Slick\Template Twig engine by using the ``Message::setTemplate()`` and ``Message::setData()`` methods.

+> For a more complete help on the message object, as this is an extension to the
+> Zend\Mail library, you can jump to the [Zen/Mail manual][] page.

 If you need to send a multi-part e-mail with text and HTML, embedding  images in it, for example, you can do like this: